Let’s be honest, it can be a slog. Content production is hard. It is time-consuming.

 Honestly, it took me a while to realize that more is not necessarily better.
 But, Google rewards higher quality content.
 Higher quality refers to the size of the content, its share, and its staying power.
 In addition, social media networks reward ‘showing up’.
 Meaning that you are present, engaging, and contributing.

 So, combining these two strategies, you can first, build content that is worth promoting, and second, show up in social media networks to promote it.

 Underlying these two strategies is the belief that the Content Machine rests on 3 primary thoughts:

 - Produce less content, with higher quality (aka the “slow content” movement).
 This is deep content.
 Content with real, new thinking that’s detailed and helps society and industries advance.
-And in keep in mind, that the more you publish about about a core topic, the more you establish topical relevancy.
+And in keep in mind, that the more you publish about a core topic, the more you establish topical relevancy.

 - Nugget it.
 Take each high quality piece, and break it into a series of smaller high value nuggets.
 These nugget pieces are suitable for distribution.
 You also engage with related content.
 And, through this availability, presence, and engagement, you attract interested parties to your business.

 - Take collections of high quality content, and convert them into a singular larger piece of content.
 Think a guide or book.
 We call this upcycling.
 This book or guide you created becomes a long term authority-building element for you and your business.
 And, the promotion of this book creates another opportunity to engage and provide value on similar content.
 This creation and engagement increases your visibility and authority among your tribe and in your market.

 And through this, marketing becomes its own asset and business value.